sematext/docs/docs/integration/node.js.md

 node cluster.js
 ```

-The cluster will spin up a master process with a dedicated process ID and run `numCPUs` amount of worker processes.
+The cluster will spin up a master process with a dedicated process ID and run `numCPUs` number of worker processes.
 They will be load balanced in a round-robin fashion from the master process.

-This is not all, you should also make sure to run your Node.js application with Systemd to make is a system service and run automatically on startup and restart itself if it fails.
+This is not all, you should also make sure to run your Node.js application with Systemd to make it a system service and run automatically on startup and restart itself if it fails.

 ## Set up Node.js with Systemd
 The service files for the things that systemd controls all live under the directory path